Decision Taking as a Service: Voting, choosing, promising, and guessing

-\item Depending on the particular organization of the group of potential voters as well as depending on its objectives, casting a vote may range from being an instance of making a choice to being an instance of taking a decision, with in between acts of voting that constitute a class of their own.
-Here are two extremes: \begin{itemize} \item If the voting outcomes cannot be traced back to individual voters (anonymity), and if the voter cannot predict the impact of his/her particular choice made when voting, the IVO will not have the form of impact the voter expects from a decision outcome, and for that reason its coming about will not count as a decision. \item If the vote is open and if the voter can reasonably predict the impact of its own contribution to the aggregate outcome, the individual voting outcome may be considered a decision outcome and the preceding act of voting may be considered a decision. \end{itemize} \item In some cases a decision outcome needs to be confirmed (ratified) afterwards by some body with higher authority.
+\item In some cases a decision outcome needs to be confirmed (ratified) afterwards by some body with higher authority.
 Then the action producing that ``decision outcome'' still counts as a decision if it was taken with the expectation that ratification will succeed.
 This leads to the following pipeline: \begin{itemize} \item A process involving different levels and stages of decision taking and social choice leads to the listing of persons that may be elected in office. \item Social choice mechanisms, often based on voting, are used to select who will be in office for some period. \item Persons in office enact decision taking, for that task they may be supported by non-elected staff for decision making (decision preparation). \item Decisions must be ratified afterwards by means of small scale social choice (normally involving non-anonymous voting), performed by bodies of agents who have been put in place for limited periods of time by social choice mechanisms implemented by way of anonymous voting. \item The primary responsibility for the (consequences of effectuating the outcome of the) decision remain with the agent who took the decision, who is by default assumed to expect ratification. \end{itemize} \item Confidential boardroom voting with individual voting outcomes open to all participants may be in some cases be considered an instance of decision taking, whereas the voting that takes place with national elections in so-called democracies does not.
 Indeed I will assume that a small group of persons constituting a board, which is engaged in open and personal discussions, can have intentions in spite of possible differences of opinion, whereas a large group of individuals cannot be attributed an intention on the basis of the interpretation of an AVO that came out of a group voting process in which these individuals had been invited to participate. \footnote{The social choice processes supposed to be supported by the forms of reasoning as suggested in \cite{Bergstra2011a} may also count as decision taking in my opinion.} \end{enumerate}

 One may contemplate voting as a service (VaaS).
 In some cases it is admissible that an individual outtasks a voting assignment to another agent.
 It is implausible, however, that an agent specializes in voting on behalf of other agents on a systematic scale.
 For this reason I consider VaaS to be an implausible notion.
 Precisely this observation necessitates making a distinction between voting and deciding in preparation of contemplating DTaaS.